darkhole22/computer-graphics-project-2023/CodingGuidelines.md

 ## 3. Namespaces & Fully Static Classes
 Avoid nested namespace.
-Use namespaces to encapsulate entire sub project.
+Use namespaces to encapsulate an entire subproject.
 Use Fully Static Classes to encapsulate functionality (eg. Logger).

 **DO NOT USE** `using namespace` in the global scope within header files.